Age-Appropriate Curriculum

 Letter Writing

-By writing letters to Miss Kendra and receiving a letter back from her, students unburden themselves and learn to articulate their thoughts and feelings.
+Through writing letters to Miss Kendra and receiving a letter back from her, students unburden themselves and learn to articulate their thoughts and feelings.

 Miss Kendra's Red Hat